Skip to main content

 What Is the Evidence from Human Clinical Trials?

-Observational studies consistently show a strong association between low testosterone in men and an increased prevalence of and type 2 diabetes.
+Observational studies consistently show a strong association between low testosterone in men and an increased prevalence of metabolic syndrome and type 2 diabetes.
 However, randomized controlled trials (RCTs) on testosterone therapy have yielded more complex results.

 While most RCTs demonstrate that TRT reliably improves body composition by increasing lean mass and reducing fat mass, the effects on glycemic markers like HbA1c and HOMA-IR are inconsistent.
 Some trials show significant improvements, while others show none.
 This heterogeneity can be explained by several factors: